Showing posts with label quail. Show all posts

 Translating words from French menus to English.

 Some words may confuse English speakers when encountered for the first time on a French menu.
 That was particularly true for those who, like me, tried to translate menu listings using English words that sounded similar.
-Most of these words came in English from the French when William the Conqueror and his barons brought the cooks with them to England in 1066.
-Since 1066 a great deal of time has passed and while the words owe their origins to French their English meanings will have changed.
+Most of these words came into English from the French when William the Conqueror and his barons brought their cooks with them to England in 1066.
+Since 1066, a great deal of time has passed and while the words owe their origins to French their English meanings have often changed.

 Déglacé, Jus and Réduction on a French menu listing.

 Menu dishes will often note that a sauce has been "deglazed" and or "reduced" or made with "Jus."
-However, their direct translation does not tell us, the average diner, very much.
-Cooks, both amateur and professional, know the meanings very well, The English word juice also came from old French jus, and so jus on a menu may have many other meanings, including fruit juice and vegetable juices.
+However, the words' direct translations do not tell us, the average diner, very much.
+Cooks, both amateur and professional, know the meanings very well, The English word juice also came from old French jus, and so jus on a French menu may include other meanings besides fruit and vegetable juice.

 Photograph courtesy of Jon-Eric Melsæter